lrotermund/blog/content/posts/php-array-object-benchmarking.md

 tags: ["php", "c", "benchmarking", "development"]
 date: 2024-09-01T20:00:10+02:00
 images: ["/assets/923a6a.jpg"]
+image_alt: |
+    This meme shows a man, labeled "LUKAS," frantically pointing at a chaotic board covered with red string and notes, as if trying to explain a complex conspiracy.
+The board is filled with programming terms like "array<string, int>", "IMMUTABILITY", "Sets", "ArrayObject", and more.
+The image humorously represents the confusion or intensity of trying to make sense of a complex research topic filled with related terms and ideas.
 description: |
     Larry Garfield's 'Never* use arrays' talk really confused me.
 How can it be that objects in PHP save 50% memory?
 How can every PHP developer not be